Health & Nutrition10 min read

 What to look for:

-• Strictly controlled calcium levels (especially during growth)
+• Heavily restricted calcium levels during growth phases.

-Common concern: Giant breeds have shorter lifespans and are prone to dilated cardiomyopathy.
-Look for foods that include taurine or taurine-rich protein sources like fish and dark poultry meat.
+Common concern: Giant breeds suffer from shorter lifespans and frequent heart issues like dilated cardiomyopathy (DCM).
+Look for foods explicitly including taurine or taurine-heavy proteins like dark poultry meat and fish.

 Breed-Specific Considerations

-Siberian Huskies evolved on a high-fat, moderate-protein diet and often do poorly on grain-heavy formulas.
-They tend to self-regulate their food intake and eat less than expected for their size.
+Siberian Huskies evolved to run on a high-fat, moderate-protein diet.
+They generally do poorly on grain-heavy filler.
+They also self-regulate and often eat much less than a standard feeding chart suggests.

-German Shepherds are notorious for sensitive stomachs.
-A limited-ingredient diet or one with added probiotics often works better than standard formulas for this breed.
+German Shepherds have notoriously weak stomachs.
+A limited-ingredient diet or a formula pre-loaded with probiotics settles much better for this breed.

 Life Stage Nutrition

-Puppies (Up to 12 Months, or 18 to 24 Months for Large/Giant Breeds)
+Puppies (Up to 12 Months, or 24 Months for Large Breeds)

 Adults (1 to 7 Years)